 Subtotal EUR 1,640.00

-Plus statutory VAT ) EUR
+Statutory VAT EUR

 Total EUR 1,640.00

-If the landlord subjects the rental income to VAT only after the conclusion of the agreement by exercising the statutory option right, the landlord shall be entitled to increase the rent by the VAT, provided that the tenant is entitled to deduct the input tax.
+In the event that the landlord subjects the rental income to VAT only after the conclusion of the agreement by exercising the statutory option right, the landlord shall be entitled to increase the rent by the sum of the VAT, provided that the tenant is entitled to deduct the input tax.

-In the event of the VAT option, the tenant may use the rental property for sales and may not exclude the deduction of input tax.
-Use for tax-exempt sales is only permissible to the extent that this is not detrimental to the landlord under the VAT regulations (currently tax-exempt sales up to the amount of 5% of total sales).
+In the event of the exercise of the VAT option, the tenant may use the rental property for sales and may not exclude the deduction of input tax.
+Use for tax exempt sales is permissible only to the extent that this is not detrimental to the landlord under the VAT regulations (currently tax exempt sales up to the amount of 5% of total sales).
 The tenant shall notify the landlord in writing without delay of any deviations from this obligation.

 2. Adjustment of the rent